knetikmedia/knetikcloud-csharp-net20-client/docs/AuthRolesApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AuthRolesApi();
-            var size = 56;  // int? | The number of objects returned per page (optional)  (default to 25) var page = 56;  // int? | The number of the page returned, starting with 1 (optional)  (default to 1) var order = order_example;  // string | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional)
+            var filterName = filterName_example;  // string | Filter for roles that have a name starting with specified string (optional) var filterRole = filterRole_example;  // string | Filter for roles that have a role starting with specified string (optional) var size = 56;  // int? | The number of objects returned per page (optional)  (default to 25) var page = 56;  // int? | The number of the page returned, starting with 1 (optional)  (default to 1) var order = order_example;  // string | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional)